asciiscry3r/WordpressTest/README.md

 ......
 ......
 ```
+customization avaliable trought offical documentation

 #### Terraform

-Im use my own module for EC2 and other described in terraform/servers.tf.
+Im use my own module for EC2, because time, and other described in terraform/servers.tf.
 This is are SG setting, RDS settings, VPC settings and other.

+customization avaliable trought offical documentation

 #### GitHub Action